NaveenKumar212/Alexiis/QUICKSTART.md

 ## 🎉 Done!

-You should see the Greta AI homepage.
+You should see the Alexis homepage.

 Try these:
 - Click "Create with AI"